Rule 10.30. Judicial Council advisory bodies

 (2)Work at the same policy level as the council, developing recommendations that focus on strategic goals and long-term impacts that align with judicial branch goals;

 (3)Generally do not implement policy.
-The council may, however, assign policy-implementation and programmatic responsibilities to an advisory body and may request it make recommendations to the Administrative Office of the Courts on implementation of council policy or programs;
+The council may, however, assign policy-implementation and programmatic responsibilities to an advisory body and may request it make recommendations to the Administrative Director on implementation of council policy or programs;

 (4)Do not speak or act for the council except when formally given such authority for specific and time-limited purposes; and

-(5)Are responsible, through the Administrative Office of the Courts, for gathering stakeholder perspectives on policy recommendations they plan to present to the council.
+(5)Are responsible, through Judicial Council staff, for gathering stakeholder perspectives on policy recommendations they plan to present to the council.

 With the approval of the internal committee with oversight responsibility for the advisory body, an advisory body may form subcommittees, composed entirely of members, to carry out the body's duties, subject to available resources.

 (Subd (c) amended effective February 20, 2014; adopted effective August 14, 2009.)

 The Chief Justice assigns oversight of each council advisory body to an internal committee.
 The council gives a general charge to each advisory body specifying the body's subject matter jurisdiction.
 The council and its internal committees provide direction to the advisory bodies.

 Unless substantial reasons dictate otherwise, new projects requiring committee involvement must be assigned to existing advisory committees.